ionoid/docs.ionoid.io/docs/projects.md

 # Projects

-Ionoid.io is structured as projects and devices belonging to these projects.
-To add a device and be able to manage it, you first need to create a project.
+Ionoid.io is structured as organizations where each organization includes a set of projects.
+Registered devices at Ionoid.io always belong to only one project and are unique across the whole organization.

 ## Create a Project